The BLS Advantage

 All BLS Courses are 100% Online

 Online BLS courses never require on-campus orientations, meetings, or tests, so you can take your BLS classes anywhere you can get a good internet connection.
-Students have taken BLS courses from such far-flung places as Shanghai, China and Dharamsala, India; Bamberg, Germany; Paris, France; Johannesburg, South Africa; Managua, Nicaragua; Los Angeles, California (and other West Coast locations); and North Carolina, from the Smokies to the Outer Banks!
+Students have taken BLS courses from such far-flung places as Shanghai, China; Dharamsala, India; Bamberg, Germany; Paris, France; Baghdad, Iraq; Bangkok, Thailand; Seoul, South Korea; Johannesburg, South Africa; Tamale, Ghana; Managua, Nicaragua; The Turks and Caicos Islands; The Navajo Nation (Arizona); New York, New York; Los Angeles, California; and—of course—North Carolina, from the Smokies to the Outer Banks!

 Study When You Want—Or When You Can